 This will ensure that any third-party program isn’t preventing data transfer or hindering the communication between the drives.

 Type MSConfig in the Run dialog box that opens and press Enter.

 - Select Services tab.
 Check the Hide all Microsoft services checkbox and press Enter

 - Click Apply and then click OK

-- Navigate to This PC
+a.
+Navigate to This PC.

-- Right-click the target drive
+b.
+Right-click on the target drive.

 d.
 Choose NTFS as the required file system.